preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/user-profile-card/index.rst

 User Profile Card
 ===================

-The user profile card will be shown (if this functionality is activated) whenever you click on a user name in Omnia.
+The user profile card will be shown (if the option is activated here) whenever you click on a user name in Omnia.
 The user profile card is designed to align with user profile cards in other services in Microsoft 365.

 Here's how a profile card can look: